 IDEAL is an acronym for the natural process by which we develop ourselves.
 Each aspect of IDEAL—intend, direct, engage, assess, learn—represents a human attribute.

-IDEAL may be used as a model by which to plan and manage progress toward a goal (get support reaching your goal from my free ebook GOALS: The Course to Success, which is available at my website, StevenRobertYoung.com.)
+IDEAL may be used as a model by which to plan and manage progress toward a goal.

 As each aspect is engaged in proper succession, IDEAL becomes cyclical, a continuous process that allows us to build on our experiences, improve, and reach our potential to become and achieve.

-Many of the problems we have with self-development and the achievement of our goals may be linked to imbalance or inconsistencies with how IDEAL is expressed in our lives (more details on this point are available in my article: IDEAL Applies to You).
+Many of the problems we have with self-development and the achievement of our goals may be linked to imbalance or inconsistencies with how IDEAL is expressed in our lives.

-Since IDEAL is cyclical process, driven by the Learn aspect.
-Our improvement, success, and triumph over challenges can be resolved through our mindfulness of IDEAL.
+Since IDEAL is a cyclical process that is driven by the Learn aspect, our improvement, success, and triumph over challenges may be expected, as we apply IDEAL.

 “If you cannot describe what you are doing as a process,